agrc/gis.utah.gov/about/contributing/index.md

 To close the contribution loop, a [pull request](https://help.github.com/articles/github-glossary/#pull-request) must be created asking UGRC to pull in your commits to be incorporated into the website.
 In your fork of the website, there will be a `Pull request` button.
 Clicking this button and following through the steps to completion will summarize the changes made and send a notification to UGRC of the request.
 The pull request creates a link between your [branch](https://help.github.com/articles/github-glossary/#branch) and the UGRC repository.
 Any subsequent commits will show up in the pull request.
 It is a living connection while the pull request is open.
 This gives UGRC and the contributor a chance to have a discussion and fix any errors.

 Once the pull request is accepted and merged, the website will automatically regenerate and deploy to production.
-The edits will be live, [@MapUtah](https://twitter.com/@MapUtah) will tweet about the new content the UGRC  [facebook](https://facebook.com/utahagrc) page will post about the new content.
+The edits will be live, [@MapUtah](https://twitter.com/@MapUtah) will post about the new content the UGRC [facebook](https://facebook.com/utahagrc) page will post about the new content.

 #### Clean Up